Y0hy0h/xkcd-for-that-bot/README.md

-# XKCD For That Bot
+# xkcd for that bot

 [![Telegram @xkcdForThatBot](https://img.shields.io/badge/Telegram-%40xkcdForThatBot-blue.svg)](https://t.me/xkcdForThatBot)

-Now there's an XKCD-For-That-Bot!
+There's a relevant xkcd-for-that-bot!
 It helps you find [relevant xkcd] comics in Telegram.

 The bot is available as [`@xkcdForThatBot`](https://t.me/xkcdForThatBot).